-Build a Slackbot · Cloudflare Workers docs
+Build a Slackbot

 issue_string is the familiar string

-owner/repo#issue_number that you’ve seen before: while the
+owner/repo#issue_number that you have seen before: while the

 lookup handler directly used the text sent from Slack to fill in

-issue_string, you’ll construct it directly based on the data passed in the JSON payload.
+issue_string, you will construct it directly based on the data passed in the JSON payload.

 Constructing and sending a Slack message